-The post-closing payments are future payments related to the acquisition of Modernize, Inc. ("Modernize") in fiscal year 2021 and two immaterial acquisitions completed in fiscal year 2022.
+The post-closing payments are future payments related to the acquisition of Modernize, Inc. ("Modernize") in fiscal year 2021, two immaterial acquisitions completed in fiscal year 2022, and the acquisitions of BestCompany.com, LLC ("BestCompany") and Aqua Vida, LLC ("AquaVida") in fiscal year 2024.
 As the fair value of the Company's post-closing payments was determined based on installments stipulated in the terms of the acquisition agreements and discount rates observable in the market, the post-closing payments are classified as Level 2 within the fair value hierarchy.
 See Note 6, Acquisitions, for further details related to the acquisitions.